 For U.S. trademark matters, these terms of service and representation agreement ("Agreement") are entered into by and between LegalForce RAPC Worldwide ("Firm") and the person who requests the U.S. trademark related services (“Prospective Client” or "Client").
 This Agreement becomes effective on the date Client requests the services described below, and only if Client elects to make such a request.

-I hereby understand, give consent, and give Power of Firm to the law firm of Raj Abhyanker P.C., dba LegalForce RAPC Worldwide (“Firm”), to represent me on trademark matters before the United States Trademark Office based on a successful conflict check.
+I hereby understand, give consent, and give Power of Firm to the law firm of LegalForce RAPC Worldwide to represent me on trademark matters before the United States Trademark Office based on a successful conflict check.
 Firm is a full service intellectual property and corporate law firm with headquarters in Mountain View, California (see: www.legalforcelaw.com).
-For U.S. trademark matters only, I understand that Firm will represent me only after a successful conflict check, at which point I will be a Client.
-Until that time, I will be a Prospective Client of the Firm only.
+For U.S. trademark matters only, the Trademark Owner (“Client”) understands that Firm will provide representation only after a successful conflict check, at which point Trademark Owner will become the Client.
+Until that time, the Trademark Owner will be a Prospective Client of the Firm only.

 1. Limited Scope of Services